Kathleen Best (table tennis)

-Cecilia 'Kathleen' Best (married name Thompson), was a female English international table tennis player.
+Cecilia Kathleen Best (née Thompson; 8 January 1933 – 5 October 2003) was an English international table tennis player.

+Biography

-She won a bronze medal at the 1952 World Table Tennis Championships in the Corbillon Cup (women's team event).
+Best won a bronze medal at the 1952 World Table Tennis Championships in the Corbillon Cup (women's team event).
 The following year at the 1953 World Table Tennis Championships she won two medals; a silver medal in the women's team and a bronze in the women's doubles with Ermelinde Wertl.

 At the 1954 World Table Tennis Championships she picked up her fourth and fifth World Championship medals; winning a bronze in the women's team and a silver in the women's doubles with Ann Haydon-Jones.

-She married her coach Alan Thompson in 1952 in Yorkshire and won two English Open titles.
+Best married her coach Alan Thompson in 1952, in Yorkshire, and won two English Open titles.
+She died in Leeds on 5 October 2003, at the age of 70.